semibran/templates/readme.md

 # templates
-This repository holds a collection of opinionated templates designed for use with [`semibran/scaffy`][semibran/scaffy].

-The following templates are included:
+This repository holds a collection of opinionated templates for use with [`scaffy`][semibran/scaffy].
+The following directories are included:

 ```
 app